 - 7. Verify that the HBA device driver versions are correct.
 If they are not the certified versions, refer to the readme file in the \Host Adapter directory on the installation CD and upgrade the device driver versions before you continue. - 8.
 Verify that node A was successfully upgraded to Windows Server 2003 Enterprise Edition. - 9.
-Install the Storage Management software in node A. See "Installing the storage management software" on page 77. - 10.
+Install the Storage Management software in node A. See "Installing Storage Manager 9.23 Client" on page 74. - 10.
 In the Cluster Administrator window, select node A and click File → Resume Node to resume cluster service in node A. - 11.
 Move the cluster groups that were active in node A back to node A. - 12.
 On node B, open the Cluster Administrator window. - 13.
 Double-click the Active Groups folder in the right pane of Cluster Administrator. - 14.
 Make sure that all cluster groups failover to node A successfully. - 15.
 Select node B. Click File → Pause Node to pause cluster service in node B. - 16.
 From node B, uninstall all software components.
-To uninstall the software, see "Uninstalling storage management software components" on page 146.
+To uninstall the software, see "Uninstalling storage management software components" on page 160.
 Uninstall the components in the following order: - a.
 SMagent - b.
 SMutil - c.
 RDAC - d.
-SMclient - 17.
-Follow the instructions from Microsoft to upgrade node B from Windows 2000 Advanced Server to Windows Server 2003 Enterprise Edition.
+SMclient